-The problem is that to make a meaningful change in the way we live — allowing us to achieve the same goals with much fewer resources — we first need resources over and beyond the ones we are already using.
+The problem is that to make a meaningful change in the way we work and live — allowing us to achieve the same goals with much fewer resources — we first need resources over and beyond the ones we are already using.
 Resources which we don’t have or can’t afford.
 This makes change almost impossible.

 Resources are freed if we, in politics, in organisations, in the way we organise our everyday lives, start making use of available expertise.
 Systematically.
 All of the time.

 If you tell an expert what it is you want to have achieved, an expert knows what to do.
-An expert, too, will be able to explain it to you.
-Every choice an expert makes the expert can substantiate.
+An expert, too, will be able to explain to you how he/she will achieve it.

+Decisions are unsubstantiated choices.
+Decisions increase risk.
 Experts achieve results against minimal risk — and hence against the minimal use of resources — because they can avoid decision making.

 Decision Free Solutions is an approach to make expertise matter.
 It works to overcome two challenges: the communication between experts and non-experts, and the pitfalls of hierarchical decision making.